LipeLacross/Backend-Challenges/README_EN.md

 ## 🔨 Project Features

-The challenges cover a variety of topics for you to improve your skills in backend development, including:
+The challenges cover a variety of topics to help you improve your backend development skills, including:

-- **Cryptography**: Implementation of cryptography to protect sensitive fields in a database.
+- **Cryptography**: Implement encryption to protect sensitive fields in a database.
-- **Authentication**: Validation of access tokens received via HTTP.
+- **Authentication**: Validate access tokens received via HTTP.
-- **Loans**: Determination of loan types based on specific criteria.
+- **Loans**: Determine loan modalities based on specific criteria.
-- **Secure Password**: Validation of passwords according to defined security criteria.
+- **Secure Password**: Validate passwords according to defined security criteria.
 - **URL Shortener**: Service to shorten long URLs and redirect to the original URLs.
-- **Points of Interest by GPS**: Implementation of a service to locate nearby points of interest based on GPS coordinates.
+- **GPS Points of Interest**: Implement a service to locate nearby points of interest based on GPS coordinates.

-### Visual Example of the Project
+### Project Visual Example

-For a more detailed and visual overview of the projects, please refer to the individual directories for implementation examples.
+For a more detailed and visual overview of the projects, check the individual directories for implementation examples.

-## ✔️ Techniques and Technologies Used
+## ✔️ Technologies and Techniques Used

 The challenges are implemented using various technologies and frameworks.
 Here are some of the technologies used: